Home

 Age is No Protection

-Advancing age is becoming less and less of a critical factor in Atherosclerosis because certain lifestyle factors such as unhealthy dietary practices which can be present at any age can lead to the interference of nitric oxide and prostacyclin being produced normally and released by the endothelium.
+Advancing age is becoming less and less of a critical factor in the sclerotic process of artery disease because certain lifestyle factors such as unhealthy dietary practices which can be present at any age can lead to the interference of nitric oxide and prostacyclin being produced normally and released by the endothelium.

 Scientists now believe that atherosclerosis can begin at a very early age as atherosclerotic changes have been observed in the arteries of very young children in the same way as adult onset diabetes has been showing up in children...something that was previously unheard of until recent times.
 Arterial changes have also been observed in the autopsy reports of young soldiers involved in the Korean and Vietnam conflicts.